apache/airflow/docs/apache-airflow/installation/index.rst

 :ref:`fine-tuning-scheduler` is a good starting point to fine-tune your scheduler, you can also follow the :ref:`best_practice` guide to make sure you are using Airflow in the most efficient way.

-Also, one of the important things that Manages Services for Airflow provide is that they made a lot of opinionated choices and fine-tuned the system for you, so you don't have to worry about it too much.
+Also, one of the important things that Managed Services for Airflow provide is that they make a lot of opinionated choices and fine-tune the system for you, so you don't have to worry about it too much.
-With such managed services, there are usually far less numbers knobs to turn and choices to made and one of the things you pay for is that the Managed Service provider manages the system for you and provides paid support and allows you to scale the system as needed and allocate the right resources - following the choices their made when it comes to kinds of deployment you might have.
+With such managed services, there are usually far less number of knobs to turn and choices to make and one of the things you pay for is that the Managed Service provider manages the system for you and provides paid support and allows you to scale the system as needed and allocate the right resources - following the choices made there when it comes to the kinds of deployment you might have.